End Missouri's Judicial Death Penalty Loophole

 From: [Your Name]

-The process of "death qualifying" a jury already makes it such that those juries are more likely to recommend the death penalty than the general public.
-Even still, judges are more than 22% more likely to impose the death penalty when faced with a hung jury than an already death-qualified jury.
+This process is deeply flawed.
+The jury pool is already "death-qualified," meaning it is intentionally screened for individuals who are more inclined to favor the death penalty than the general public.
+Despite this built-in bias, judges are statistically over 22% more likely to impose a death sentence than an already death-qualified jury.